-Version Date issued Amendment Details Section(s) Details draft - All Issued for comment to all Parties November 2013 1.0 2 Sep 2014 All New document.
+Version Date issued Amendment Details Section(s) Details draft All Issued for comment to all Parties November 2013 1.0 2 Sep 2014 All New document.
 Parties' comments post May 2014 EPPRD Parties meeting included.
 Distributed out of session for endorsement August 2014.
 2.0 29 Nov 2016 2.0, 3.1, 7.4, 7.9, 7.10, Appendix 1 & 2 Definitions of financial terms and Transition to Management Phase added.
 Variations to CCEPP and NMG Terms of Reference to incorporate May 2016 approved variations to the EPPRD, including the Transition to Management Phase and COAG Council system changes.
 PHA role in drafting NMG Cost Sharing paper added and Cost Sharing terms defined.
 Reference to phased Response Plan approach added.
 Further detail provided on industry communication and CCEPP role in developing national talking points.
 Endorsed by Parties November 2016.
-30 Nov 2017 2, 7.1.1, 8.10.1, 9.1.1, Appendix 2 Abbreviations table added as new section (section 2).
+2.1 30 Nov 2017 2, 7.1.1, 8.10.1, 9.1.1, Appendix 2 Abbreviations table added as new section (section 2).
 Update regarding a nominee by the CPPO being able to chair the CCEPP.
-Talking points development revised to reflect PLANTPLAN 2.1 changes.
+Talking points development revised to reflect PLANTPLAN changes.
 Emergency diagnostic protocol development inserted to reflect PLANTPLAN changes.
 Update of subcommittee name to Subcommittee on Plant Health Diagnostics.
 Endorsed by Parties November 2017.
-30 Nov 2018 AII Full review of entire document.
+2.2 30 Nov 2018 All Full review of entire document.
 Key sections/topic areas edited: Minor revisions to abbreviations and terms and definitions lists.
 Confidentiality and requirement for all CCEPP members to complete a confidentiality deed poll and introductory Biosecurity Online Training courses.
 Additional details provided to clarify CCEPP membership.
-2.2 Clarification of Incident notification process and convening of the CCEPP.
+Clarification of Incident notification process and convening of the CCEPP.
 Reference added to reflect current practice that meetings may occur by email.
-Reference to the Biosecurity Portal CCEPP site as a repository for CCEPP documentation and means to making documents available to CCEPP members.
-Additional detail related to seeking of advice through SAPs.
-Addition of a section on engagement of international expertise (section 9.4).
-Reference to CCEPP and NMG job cards.